xbirt/mafft-gpu/README.md

      % diff test.qinsi samplerna.qinsi
      % diff test.xinsi samplerna.xinsi

-If you use the multithread version, the results of iterative refinement methods (*-*-i) are not always identical.
-Try this test with the single-thread mode (--thread 0).
+If you use the multithread version, the results of iterative refinement methods (`*-*-i`) are not always identical.
+So try this test with the single-thread mode by `--thread 0`.

 ## INPUT FORMAT